Covert listening device: Listening devices and the UK law

 The use of listening devices is permitted under UK law providing that they are used in compliance with Data Protection and Human Rights laws.
 If a government body or organisation intends to use listening or recording devices they must follow the laws put in place by the Regulation of Investigatory Powers Act (RIPA).
 It is usually permitted to record audio covertly in a public setting or one's own home.

 Legal requirements of listening and recording device use

 It is illegal to use listening or recording devices that are not permitted for public use.
 Individuals may only use listening or recording devices within reasonable privacy laws for legitimate security and safety reasons.
-Many people use listening devices in their own property to capture evidence of excessive noise in a neighbour complaint, which is legal in normal circumstances.
+Many people use listening devices on their own property to capture evidence of excessive noise in a neighbour complaint, which is legal in normal circumstances.

 Legal use of listening and recording devices

 It is legal to use listening or recording devices in public areas, in an office or business area, or in one's own home.
 Many people use listening devices to record evidence or to take notes for their own reference.